smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 Normally compilation takes place before execution.
 So how does it work with scala code in the configuration as in our deduplication logic above?

 With Scala, you can compile code on the fly.
 This is actually what the Scala Shell/REPL is doing as well.
-The Scala code in the configuration above gets compiled when ScalaCodeDfTransformer is instantiated during startup of SDL.
+The Scala code in the configuration above gets compiled when ScalaCodeSparkDfTransformer is instantiated during startup of SDL.
 :::

 ## Summary